 At the heart of the testimony was the issue of formal versus informal allegations, and what options were available to Walbourne as a result of the complaint being an informal one.

 Liberal MPs on the committee repeatedly pressed Walbourne on whether he opened an investigation into the complaint brought to him, and suggested he did not take appropriate steps to follow up.

 Walbourne said the complainant specifically asked him to protect their identity, and did not authorize him to conduct a formal investigation into the allegation brought forward.

 Walbourne said the individual provided him with evidence of the allegation that he said “would’ve proved beyond a doubt that the allegation had merit,” if Sajjan had been willing to look at it.

 Walbourne would not say what evidence he had but Global News first reported on Feb.
 2 that one of the allegations of inappropriate behaviour by Vance relates to a sexual comment toward a second, much younger junior soldier prior to becoming chief of defence, which a source described as unwanted.

-That comment, contained in documents obtained by Global News, appeared to have been sent from Vance’s military email account to a female corporal in 2012, when Vance was a major general and leading the Strategic Joint Staff.
+That comment, contained in documents obtained by Global News, appeared to have been sent from Vance’s military email account to a female private in 2012, when Vance was a major general and leading the Strategic Joint Staff.

-A source with direct knowledge of the situation says the female corporal had reached out to Vance for career advice after meeting him at a professional event and he offered to provide some advice.
+A source with direct knowledge of the situation says the female private had reached out to Vance for career advice after meeting him at a professional event and he offered to provide some advice.